txdecoderman/new-listing-coin-alert/README.md

-# Solana Meme Coin Graduation Alert
+# New Listing Coin Alerts
 This repo help everyone create a telegram bot to notify new listing liquidity on Solana, Ethereum, BNB, Base

 Powered by https://txdecoder.xyz